Teremiare/MD_Notes/lunalight.md

 **Now let's flip the perspective and consider how we should play to beat all these win conditions as the Lunalight player.**

-Playing around Arc rebellion is as simple as blowing up the board if there are ever 3 level 5's on it.
-If you do not you can lose the game in the next moment, so unless you're confident the opponent is not playing Arc rebellion then you simply have to.
-Also, most hands will not be able to consecutively put 3 level 5's on the board.
+Playing around Arc rebellion can be as simple as blowing up the board if there are ever 3 level 5's on it.
+If you do not you can lose the game in the next moment, so unless you're confident the opponent is not playing Arc rebellion you may just have to.
+Alas, most VSK9 hands will not be able to consecutively put 3 level 5's on the board.
+If your Ligers are summoned in def position you at least won't die to Arc rebellion, and so if you're able to play around what else has been set up for turn 3 you can possibly still win, even if they managed to summon it.

 Playing around Werewolf getting boosted means either not activating anything in the hand or GY, or always saving 1 of your Liger effects until the opponent goes battle phase.
 Usually you will negate Start with Hound so we can assume that Case will be online.